oriolakolawole/Monte-Carlo-Pricing-Framework-for-Prop-Firm/README.md

 This project is for **educational and illustrative purposes only**.
 It does not constitute financial advice.
 All simulations assume a simplified trading model; real-world prop firm rules vary by provider.

----

-## 📚 Background

-This project applies financial derivatives theory — specifically **barrier option pricing** and the **gambler's ruin problem** — to evaluate the economic structure of proprietary trading firm challenges.